Liburnian Autonomist Movement: The contention for Fiume at the end of the Second World War

-The creation of the Liburnian Autonomous Movement
+The creation of the Liburnian Autonomist Movement

-After the fall of fascism (25 July 1943) other autonomists, mainly former fascist militants, joined the Liburnia Autonomist Movement (or Movimento Autonomista Liburnico), led by the engineer Giovanni Rubini.
-Also considering aformal agreement with the AVNOJ impossible, they planned the transformation of the Fiume region into a federated state.
+After the fall of fascism (25 July 1943) other autonomists, mainly former fascist militants, joined the Liburnian Autonomist Movement (Movimento Autonomista Liburnico), led by the engineer Giovanni Rubini.
+Also believing a formal agreement with the Partisans to be impossible, they planned the transformation of the Fiume region into a federated state.

-The autonomists established their own program which they sent to London, Berlin, Washington and Rome.
-The program of the movement centered around the intention of making Fiume the capital of a state called the Free Territory of Quarnero, which would include the former Hungarian Littoral, the Western part of the Gorski Kotar, a few nearby Slovenian municipalities and the islands of Krk, Rab and Lošinj as well as the easternmost part of Istria.
+The autonomists established their own program, which they sent to London, Berlin, Washington, and Rome.
+The program centered around making Fiume the capital of a state called the "Free Territory of Quarnero", which would include the former Hungarian Littoral, the western part of the Gorski Kotar, a few nearby Slovenian municipalities, the islands of Krk, Rab and Lošinj, and the easternmost part of Istria.
 All this territory would have been divided into cantons, on the Swiss model.
 Each canton would have had the right to use the local mother tongue in its area, while the official language of state institutions would have been Italian.

-Among the most important exponents of the Movement we should mention: Ramiro Antonini, Icilio Bacci, Salvatore Belasic (or Bellasich), Carlo Colussi, Riccardo Gigante, Ruggero Gotthardi, Arturo Maineri, Ettore Rippa, Gino Sirola, Antonio Vio and Arnaldo Viola.
-Of these, the Yugoslavs later killed Bacci, Colussi, Gigante and Sirola.
+Among the most important exponents of the Movement were Ramiro Antonini, Icilio Bacci, Salvatore Belasic (or Bellasich), Carlo Colussi, Riccardo Gigante, Ruggero Gotthardi, Arturo Maineri, Ettore Rippa, Gino Sirola, Antonio Vio, and Arnaldo Viola.
+Of these, the Yugoslavs later killed Bacci, Colussi, Gigante, and Sirola.

-The "Rubini memorandum"
+The Rubini Memorandum

-The discovery of the autonomous project of Rubini during a search, inside a file entitled "Memorandum Rubini", was the formal cause chosen by the Germans to justify the arrest of the Fiume Police chief Giovanni Palatucci, September 13, 1944.
-From this makes us think that Palatucci was among the proponents of the Federalist solution advocated by the Liburnic Autonomist Movement.
+The discovery of the autonomous project of Rubini during a search, inside a file entitled "Memorandum Rubini", was the formal cause chosen by the Germans to justify the arrest of the Fiume police chief Giovanni Palatucci on September 13, 1944.